aorith/neovim-flake/README.md

 - `nvim/`: Contains the standard Neovim configuration files, similar to what you would find in `~/.config/nvim`.
 The contents of this directory are copied to the Nix store at build time (ensure all the files are tracked by git).

 - `nix/neovim.nix`: Neovim package provided by `nixpkgs` with additional configuration, plugins, and dependencies specified in this flake.
-Two packages are available `nvim-with-config` with the neovim configuration embedded in the nix store and `nvim-without-config` which uses the configuration from `~/.config/nvim-nix` the `nvim` folder of this repository can be symlinked to that path by running the script [link.sh](link.sh).
+Two packages are available `default` with the neovim configuration embedded in the nix store and `nvim-without-config` which uses the configuration from `~/.config/nvim-nix` the `nvim` folder of this repository can be symlinked to that path by running the script [link.sh](link.sh).

 - `nix/plugins.nix`: This file specifies the Neovim plugins to be included in the configuration.
 Plugins can be defined directly from `nixpkgs` or included from the flake inputs.